falategan/SeqPredNN/README.md

                 prediction.py -p example_features examples/chain_list.txt pretrained_parameters.pth

+### Training your own model:

+1. Download the PDB files of the structures in your training dataset - https://www.wwpdb.org/ftp/pdb-ftp-sites
+2. Featurise your protein strucutures using `featurise.py`
-    - see *benchmarking* section for details about the pretrained model
+        - see *Predicting protein sequences using the pretrained model* for more details
+3.